What is route planning? How to optimize construction deliveries and reduce downtime

 Implementing an on-demand 3PL tool like Curri will give your operations flexibility when your delivery needs fluctuate.
 Instead of maintaining excess vehicles year-round, you can scale up and shrink your delivery logistics as needed.

 This elastic approach helps control costs while keeping deliveries on time and reliable.
-On-demand fleets like Curri offer built-in routing intelligence to help teams handle tracking, scheduling, and route optimization with a simple drag-and-drop interface.
+On-demand fleets like Curri offer built-in routing intelligence to help teams handle tracking, scheduling, and route optimization.
+The interface supports drag-and-drop, lasso, and even AI-powered auto-assign technology, making even the most complex routes simple.

 6. Monitor and refine your process